 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if clonidine can increase the chance for miscarriage.
+Based on the data available, it is not known if clonidine increases the chance for miscarriage.

 Does taking clonidine increase the chance of having a baby with a birth defect?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Clonidine has not been well studied, but given the current available data, it is unlikely that first trimester use of clonidine would significantly increase the chance of a birth defect.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Based on the data available, it is unlikely that use of clonidine would greatly increase the chance of a birth defect.

-There is one report that shows that clonidine use may lead to a slower heart rate in mom leading to a lower birth weight in the baby.
-In the cases where the woman was using clonidine to treat high blood pressure, her blood pressure may have played a role in the reduced weight of the baby.
-There have been some reports of babies being born with low blood pressure if their mother was using clonidine near the time of delivery.
+There is one report that suggests that clonidine use may lead to a slower heart rate in the person who is pregnant, leading to a lower birth weight in the baby.
+In the cases where clonidine was being used to treat high blood pressure, the blood pressure issues may have played a role in the reduced weight of the baby.
+There have also been some reports of babies being born with low blood pressure if clonidine was being used near the time of delivery.
 This effect was temporary.
 Not all babies will have this problem.
-High blood pressure has also been reported in 4 babies perhaps related to withdrawal.
+High blood pressure has also been reported in 4 babies, which could possibly be related to withdrawal.

 Clonidine can be found in breastmilk.
 Taking clonidine may reduce milk supply.
 There is a report of one newborn baby who was drowsy, floppy (poor muscle control), and had periods of not breathing and possible seizure activity.
 These symptoms started soon after delivery and went away when breastfeeding was stopped, days after birth.
 It is not known if the symptoms were due to pregnancy exposure to clonidine, breastfeeding while taking clonidine, or other reasons.
-There are 10 other reports of babies who were breastfed while mom was taking clonidine that did not have reported side effects.
-If you take clonidine and breastfeed, talk with your child’s healthcare provider to see if any special follow up is needed.
-Talk to your healthcare provider about all of your breastfeeding questions.
+There are 10 other reports of babies who were exposed to clonidine through breast milk that did not have reported side effects.
+Talk with your child’s healthcare provider to see if any special follow up is needed and about all of your breastfeeding questions.

 Impotence (a form of erectile dysfunction) has been reported in some men with high blood pressure being treated with clonidine.
-If a man experiences this issue, he may have more trouble getting his partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Those who experience this issue may have more trouble getting their partner pregnant.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.